nanorand/nanorand/README.md

 Here's why:
 * Your time should be focused on creating something amazing.
 A function GenerateShort for digit up to length of 7 is the faster than other ways, because it use nanosecond of time on your machine.
-* You shouldn't be doing google "How to create 6-digit code" again and again.
+* You shouldn't be doing google "How to generate 6-digit number" again and again.
 Just try it and you would love.
 * You should implement DRY principles to the rest of your life :smile:

 Of course, this project don't suite your purposes if you are creating Pentagon security system.
 In other way it works great.